 The Dragonfly provides intelligence, investigation and security services to support organisations dealing with complex international threats.
 Our guidance, intelligence and analysis help many of the world’s foremost businesses negotiate challenging and uncertain environments to choose the right opportunities, in the right markets, with the right partners.

 The company was founded in 1997, employs over 125 people and has offices in Washington DC, London, Moscow, Dubai, Beirut and Hong Kong.

 About SIAS (Security Intelligence & Analysis Service)

 SIAS provides security and risk management professionals with a responsive strategic and protective intelligence capability.
 We work with clients to deliver high quality, forward-looking, actionable intelligence and analysis applicable to business risk management decision-making, planning and crisis response.

-The Strategic Outlook 2018 is our fourth global forecast for corporate security leaders.
+The Strategic Outlook 2019 is our fifth annual global security and geopolitical forecast for security and intelligence leaders in global businesses, governments and international organisations, enabling informed decision-making in an increasingly adversarial environment.
 It represents the joint assessments of our Security Intelligence & Analysis Service (SIAS) analysts across all regional desks.

 The Strategic Outlook is primarily for those tasked with managing risks in international businesses and organisations.
 It attempts to interpret and foresee how wider, political, economic and social trajectories may influence security and crises.